strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 kubectl apply -f kafka-topic.yaml -n kafka
 ```

-The Strimzi topic operator takes care of this custom resource in order to create the actual topic on the Apache Kafka cluster.
+The Strimzi topic operator takes care of this custom resource, creating the topic in the Apache Kafka cluster.

 ### Azure Event Hub and the Apache Kafka protocol

 Azure Event Hub is a fully managed, real-time data ingestion service provided by Microsoft as part of its Azure cloud offer.
-The artchitectural concepts behind Event Hub are quite the same as Apache Kafka.
+The artchitectural concepts behind Event Hub are similar to Apache Kafka.
 An Event Hub is like an Apache Kafka topic and it lives inside an Event Hub namespace that is a kind of Apache Kafka cluster; an Event Hub is partitioned as well.
 Producer applications can publish messages using HTTPS and AMQP 1.0 protocols; consumer applications join consumer groups for receiving messages from the partitions, actually sharing the load across them.
 Few months ago, Azure Event Hub was enriched with an Apache Kafka protocol head (1.0 and above).